joelgun-xyz/netminey/README.md

                         overview or all.
   -cv {icmp}, --covertscan {icmp}
                         Scans for possible covert channel in ICMP packets.
+  -f [FIND], --find [FIND]
+                        Scans for credentials in default or custom text.
-  -s, --summary         Summary over all connections from pcap.
+  -su, --summary        Summary over all connections from pcap.
   -ft FILTER [FILTER ...], --filter FILTER [FILTER ...]
                         Pre filter the pcap while loading it in memory. i.e.
                         --filter "host 10.1.1.1".
 BPF syntax